Thoracic Epidural Injection

 What are the risks of a thoracic epidural injection?

 A thoracic epidural is a fairly safe procedure.
 But it does carry some risks.
-To help reduce these problems, healthcare providers usually use X-rays to guide them.
-Possible risks include:
+To help reduce these problems, healthcare providers often use X-rays to guide them.
+Possible risks of the procedure are:

 -